jcabrerizo/AWS-CSA-Notes-2018/Databases/README.md

 ### What is Aurora?

-Aurora is a MySQL-compatible,relational database engine that combines the speed and availability of high-end commercial databases with the simplicity and cost effectiveness of open source databases.
+Aurora is a MySQL/PostgreSQL-compatible,relational database engine that combines the speed and availability of high-end commercial databases with the simplicity and cost effectiveness of open source databases.
 Aurora provides up to 5x better performance than MySQL at a price point of 1/10 that of a commercial database while delivering similar performance and availability

 ### Scaling